Cyprus Votes For New Parliament Amid Anger Over Graft Scandal - UrduPoint

 Cyprus Votes For New Parliament Amid Anger Over Graft Scandal

-Nicosia, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :Cyprus voters went to the polls Sunday for parliamentary elections amid simmering public anger over the "golden passports" corruption scandal on the Mediterranean island.
+Nicosia, (UrduPoint / Pakistan Point News - 31st May, 2021 ) :Cypriots voted Sunday in parliamentary elections amid simmering public anger over the "golden passports" corruption scandal on the Mediterranean island.

-Despite the furore, initial exit polls showed the conservative DISY party apparently poised to remain the largest force in parliament, but again without a majority, forcing President Nicos Anastasiades to continue to rule through a minority government.
+Despite the furore, conservative ruling party DISY lost just one seat, while ultra-nationalist ELAM party, which had played on migration fears, doubled its representation to four seats from two.

-Ultra-nationalists who had looked to exploit the anti-establishment mood and had played on concerns over migration instead appeared to have made gains, while smaller parties seemed to have failed to attract the protest vote.
+Unusually for Cyprus, the decades-old division between the island's Greek and Turkish-speaking communities has played little part in this year's election campaign.

-Unusually for Cyprus, the decades-old division between the island's Greek and Turkish communities has played little part in this year's election campaign.
+"There is a very unhappy electorate fed up with the political elite and parliament," Hubert Faustmann, professor of history and political science at the University of Nicosia, said before the poll.

-A record 658 candidates, representing 15 parties, were vying for 56 seats in parliament before an electorate of more than 550,000.
+"People are fed up with corruption in public life."
+A record 658 candidates from 15 parties were vying for 56 seats in parliament.

-The election was limited to government-held areas, excluding the northern third of the island where a breakaway Turkish Cypriot state holds sway.
+The poll was limited to just over half a million voters in government-held areas, excluding the northern third of the island controlled by a breakaway Turkish-backed statelet.

-An exit poll by state broadcaster CyBC gave DISY 29 percent, and the main opposition party, communists AKEL, 24 percent.
+DISY took over 27 percent of the vote and remained the largest force in parliament, while communists AKEL came in second with one of their worst performances at just 22 percent, official results showed late Sunday.

-Exit polls also suggested ultra-nationalist ELAM party could almost double its share to reach over 6 percent of the vote, and may secure more than the two seats they currently hold.
+ELAM, which took 6.78 percent of the vote and became the fourth-largest party in parliament, originated as an offshoot of Greece's controversial Golden Dawn party and first entered parliament at the last legislative elections in 2016.

-ELAM originated as an offshoot of Greece's controversial Golden Dawn party and first entered parliament in 2016.
+Its advances came as migrant arrivals in the European Union's most easterly state have placed Cyprus in what the government calls a "state of emergency".

-- 'Fed up' - Analysts said DISY had held its share of the vote, with other major parties unable to exploit public dissatisfaction with the government.
+- 'Fed up' - Major opposition parties were ultimately unable to exploit public dissatisfaction with the government, while smaller parties largely failed to attract a significant protest vote.

-Votes have to be redistributed as part of the proportional representation system, so the two main parties could still lose seats.
+The result again left DISY without a majority, forcing President Nicos Anastasiades to continue to rule through a minority government.

-Last November, Cyprus dropped its controversial passport-for-investment scheme after Al Jazeera aired a documentary showing reporters pretending to represent a Chinese businessman seeking a Cyprus passport despite having a criminal record.
+The election came after Cyprus last November dropped its controversial passport-for-investment scheme following an Al Jazeera documentary showing reporters pretending to represent a Chinese businessman seeking a Cyprus passport despite having a criminal record.

 Parliament was at the centre of the furore after speaker Demetris Syllouris and an opposition lawmaker were secretly filmed allegedly trying to facilitate the passport for the fugitive investor.